Ergonomic Strategies for Migraines in the Workplace

 Supporting Employees with Migraines

 It’s important to recognize that migraines are often invisible and can lead to lost time and productivity.
 By understanding and accommodating the needs of employees with migraines, organizations can foster a more inclusive and supportive workplace.
+Thoughtful ergonomic strategies for migraines can make a measurable difference in employee comfort, productivity, and overall well-being.

 Thank you for reading!